Fairbrix-Team/fairbrix-0.8-coincontrol/README.md

 This version (Fairbrix 0.8.3.7beta) is based on Litecoin version 'exp-0.8.3.7-cc' (Coin Control).

-Litecoin is a lite version of Bitcoin using scrypt as a proof of work scheme.
+The coin specification of Litecoin are as follows:
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins